 Squadron receives funding

-The Kickstart Incubator Program of the Deggendorf University of Applied Sciences provides up to 7,500 euros.
-Founder Mohammad Abu Rezeq is now receiving this sum for his idea for intelligent monitoring of solar parks.
+The Kickstart Incubator Program at Deggendorf University of Applied Sciences is providing up to 7,500 euros.
+Founder Mohammad Abu Rezeq has now received this sum for his idea for the intelligent monitoring of solar parks.

-Mohammad Abu Rezeq has become the first international student at the Deggendorf University of Applied Sciences (THD) to win funding from the Kickstart Incubator Program.
-At 7,500 euros, this is the highest possible sum awarded by the program at Deggendorf Technical University.
+Mohammad Abu Rezeq is the first international student at Deggendorf Institute of Technology (THD) to win funding from the Kickstart Incubator Program.
+At 7,500 euros, this is the highest possible sum awarded by the program at Deggendorf Institute of Technology.

-The start-up idea is called Squadron, and in July this year Rezeq presented its concept to the jury of the Kickstart Incubator Program.
-The monitoring of solar parks should enable operators to quickly detect irregularities or errors as well as to have them classified by an artificial intelligence.
-Since July, the student has been advised by start-up consultants from the THD.
-The Jordanian plans to start his company in Germany and is currently applying for the popular EXIST-Gründerstipendium.
+The start-up idea is called Squadron.
+In July of this year, Rezeq presented its concept to the jury of the Kickstart Incubator Program.
+The monitoring of solar parks should enable operators to quickly detect irregularities or errors and have them classified by artificial intelligence.
+The student has been advised by THD start-up consultants since July.
+The Jordanian is planning to set up his company in Germany and is currently applying for the popular EXIST start-up grant.

 Newsletter